-Safeguarding and promoting the welfare of children is defined as:
+Safeguarding and promoting the welfare of children is defined in Working Together to Safeguard Children 2023 as:

-- protecting children from maltreatment, - preventing impairment of children's mental and physical health or development, - ensuring that children grow up in circumstances consistent with the provision of safe and effective care; and - taking action to enable all children to have the best outcomes.
+- providing help and support to meet the needs of children as soon as problems emerge - protecting children from maltreatment, whether this is within or outside of the home, including online. - preventing impairment of children's mental and physical health or development, - ensuring that children grow up in circumstances consistent with the provision of safe and effective care; - promoting the upbringing of children with their birth parents, or otherwise their family network through a kinship care arrangement, whenever possible and where this is in the best interests of the children; and - taking action to enable all children to have the best outcomes2:

 Child Protection is a part of safeguarding and promoting welfare.
-It refers to the specific activity that is undertaken to protect specific children who are suffering, or are likely to suffer, significant harm.
+It refers to the specific activity that is undertaken to protect specific children who are suspected to be suffering, or are likely to suffer, significant harm.
+This includes harm that occurs inside or outside the home, including online.